jparga/py4web/README.rst

-Entorno de pruebas para pull requests
+Entorno de pruebas para pull requests.
+No instalar aplicaciones locales.

 What is py4web?
 ===============